Let’s start at the very beginning: setting up a new project file on Scrivener and deciding what our novel is about.

 I use these five documents to house descriptions (or treatments) of my novel – in various lengths and depths/complexity.

 The content will most probably change in time.
 But, whatever I write here, these treatments will prove useful when, having written this novel, I eventually self-publish it and then need to market the book.

-To see me go through this process, or if you need to ask questions, book a place on the Simply Scrivener Special on Tuesday 19 September.
+To see me go through this process, or if you need to ask questions, book a Simply Scrivener Special.

-To help me prepare, you might also complete this questionnaire.
+To help me to prepare, you might also complete this questionnaire.